sher1w/Data-anaytics-project/README.md

 * Trying other machine learning algorithms
 * Adding better text preprocessing techniques
 * Improving the Shiny interface for real-time predictions

-It will take like **2 minutes to memorize and makes you look prepared.**